robrighter/easy-oauth/README.md

 	npm install easy-oauth

 (2) Setup your OAuth Keys
+* Copy down example_keys_file.js from https://github.com/robrighter/easy-oauth/blob/master/example_keys_file.js
+* Rename it to keys_file.js.
-	copy down example_keys_file.js from and rename it to keys_file.js.
-Then edit it with the keys associated with your oauth application.
+* Edit it to include the keys associated with your oauth application.

 (3) Usage on the Server Side